 Nikola version 7, released ten days ago, is required to use my new Speech Synthesized Netcast plug-in.
-The plug-in will automatically record a text-to-speech synthesized versions of each post in a Nikola powered blog.
-The recordings will be available in a variety of audio formats and put into an RSS feed for subscription.
+The plug-in will automatically record a text-to-speech synthesized version of each post in a Nikola powered blog.
+The recordings will be available in a variety of audio formats and included in an RSS feed.

-The reading quality is not perfect but it is understandable.
+The reading quality isn’t perfect but it’s understandable.
 Proper nouns, name, and trademarks will cause the most problems.
-The text-to-speech synthesized used in the plug-in is powered by Espeak.
+The text-to-speech synthesizer used in the plug-in is powered by Espeak.

 Multilingual sites are also supported, and each post will be read in an approximation of the language dialect.
-An introductions and outro can be configured for each language.
+Introductions and outros can be configured for each language.